the-teachingRSE-project/competencies/competencies.md

 agnostic of specific software or the scientific domains, which a research software engineer (RSE) should acquire during training and formal education.
+By defining these competencies, we provide a framework to facilitate the training and continuous professional development of RSEs.

 The outline of the paper is as follows.
 We start with a non-exhaustive overview of existing initiatives.